Jessie Vasey: War widow

 Vasey died of cerebral thrombosis on 22 September 1966 at Grafton, New South Wales, while on her way back to Melbourne after visiting guild members in Queensland.
 She was buried with Presbyterian forms in Lilydale cemetery.
 She was survived by her younger son Robert, George having died from an aneurysm on 5 November 1960.
 Robert Alan Vasey died on 21 September 2008.

 Awards

-Jessie Vasey was inducted into the Victorian Honour Roll of Women in 2001 and 2008.
+Jessie Vasey was inducted into the Victorian Honour Roll of Women in 2001.

-Popular culture

-The photograph at the top of the page of Vasey farewelling Alan was used at the conclusion of episodes of the 1980s TV series The Sullivans and came to symbolise loss to a generation of Australians.
-The photograph is held by the Australian War Memorial, and a copy is on display there.

-Vasey's story was chosen by the National Museum of Australia as one of fifty "stories from the emotional heart of Australia".
-Her photo-portrait forms part of the display.

-Postage stamp

-She was on one of 1995 Australia Remembers 45c stamps.